getlago/lago/README.md

 2. The first tab of this section is related to your **API keys**; and
 3. Click the **Copy** button to copy it to clipboard.

+### Analytics and tracking
+Please note that Lago, by default, tracks basic actions performed on your self-hosted instance.
+If you do not disable tracking, you may receive specific communications or product updates.
+However, rest assured that Lago will not collect any personal information about your customers or financial information about your invoices.

+If you would like to know more about Lago's analytics or remove the entire tracking, please refer to [this page](https://doc.getlago.com/docs/guide/self-hosting/tracking) for comprehensive information.

 ### Version, environment variables and components
 Docker images are always updated to the last stable version in the docker-compose.yml file.
 You can use a different tag if needed by checking the releases list.